purdue-dcsl/mcs-mobility-trace/README.md

 If you use this trace, please cite our paper:

 Heng Zhang, Michael A. Roth (Google), Rajesh K. Panta (AT&T Labs Research), He Wang, and Saurabh Bagchi, “CrowdBind: Fairness Enhanced Late Binding Task Scheduling in Mobile Crowdsensing,” At the 17th International Conference on Embedded Wireless Systems and Networks (EWSN), pp. 1-12, Feb 17-19, 2020, Lyon, France.
 (Best paper award winner)

+## Command to use
+1. The mobility trace of the users are stored in the file called "trace.npy"
+2. In Python 2 or 3:
+    * First import numpy by "import numpy";
+    * Then load the traces by "traces = numpy.load('trace.npy')";
+    * Now you can play with the "traces" Python object.
+Just type "traces" in the Python environment and you will see some example entries.

+## How the data looks like
+This mobility trace is stored as numpy 2-d array.
+* The elements of each row: [('id', 'int'), ('latitude', 'float'), ('longitude', 'float'), ('timestamp', 'int')])
+* The first element of each row is the id of a user.
+For user privacy concern, we use numbers for the 'id' to denote those users.
+The entreis with the same "id" value come from the same user.
+* The timestamp is in Unix epoch time and you can use Python [datetime module](https://docs.python.org/2/library/datetime.html).
+Be careful to refer to the module corresponding to the correct Python version.
+* Note that some users may have some missing datapoints.
+This may due to different factors such as user turned off phone at night, user has limited network access, or user quitted the data collection campaign for personal reasons.
+We did not restrict user's normal activities during the data collection.